A thoughtful redesign of the core landing pages of my website.

 The About Me photo I ran for years was getting pretty dated.
 So much has changed since then.
 But now that I think of it, the one I replaced it with is pretty old too.
 But the replacement is a core aspect of my brand so I’m ok with it.
 (If only I knew someone who could take a headshot for me...)

-The home page used to simply be a big banner photo and navigation menu that all looked very sleek and cool but told Google absolutely nothing.
+The home page used to be a big, single banner photo and navigation menu that all looked very sleek and cool but didn't communicate much to the almighty Google algorithm.
 Very tragic.
 The new homepage clearly informs viewers (and Google) of the services I provide.
-This should improve the chances of Google pointing people to my site and make it easy for prospective clients to learn about me and the services I provide and hopefully book a session once they get here.
+This should improve the chances of Google pointing people to my site and make it easier for prospective clients to learn about me and the services I provide and hopefully book a session once they get here.

 Shoe horning the initial vision I had in mind for the homepage into the tools made available by Wix was a frustrating process.
 It took at least a year out of my life.
 But I have been using Wix since I started professional photography as a full time income all those years ago (2014!) and I can usually figure out how to make it do what I need it to do.

-Ironically, I don’t actually remember what I originally had in mind for the homepage but I’m very happy with what’s there now.
+Ironically, I don’t actually remember what I originally had in mind for the homepage but I’m very happy with how it turned out.
 Necessity is the mother of invention.